EshietIy/monty/README.md

     - filename should contain the Operators
     - One operator per line
     - spaces and newlines are ignored
-    - '#' sign represent comments and the line will be ignored

 ## Monty Language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.